Mony Mony

-"Mony Mony" is a 1968 single by American pop rock band Tommy James and the Shondells, which reached No. 1 in the UK Singles Chart and No. 3 in the U.S. Written by Bobby Bloom, Ritchie Cordell, Bo Gentry and Tommy James, the song has appeared in various film and television works such as the Oliver Stone drama Heaven & Earth.
-It was also covered by English singer-songwriter Billy Idol in 1981.
-Idol's version, which took in more of a rock sound, became an international top 40 hit and additionally revived public interest in the original garage rock single.
-In 1986 it was covered by Amazulu, who gave it a ska rendition.
+"Mony Mony" is a song by American pop rock band Tommy James and the Shondells, released in 1968 as the second single from the album of the same name.
+It reached No. 1 on the UK Singles Chart and No. 3 in the U.S. Written by Bobby Bloom, Ritchie Cordell, Bo Gentry, and Tommy James, the song has appeared in various film and television works such as the Oliver Stone drama Heaven & Earth.
+It was also covered by English rock musician Billy Idol in 1981, and again in a live 1985 recording.
+His second version, not released until 1987, became a bigger hit than the Shondells' 1968 original, reaching No. 1 on the Billboard Hot 100 and top 40 internationally, and revived public interest in the Shondells' original.
+(Idol's 1981 version failed to chart, although it did reach number seven on the dance charts.)

 Tommy James and the Shondells version

 Background and release

 "Mony Mony" was credited to Tommy James, Bo Gentry, Ritchie Cordell and Bobby Bloom.
 The song's title was inspired by Tommy James' view of the "M.O.N.Y." sign atop the Mutual of New York Building on the New York City skyline from his Manhattan apartment.
 As James said in a 1995 interview in Hitch magazine:

 "Mony Mony" was the only song by the group to reach the top 20 in the United Kingdom; it reached No. 1 in the UK, No. 3 in the U.S. and Canada, and became a Top 10 hit across western Europe.
 A music video was made featuring the band performing the song amidst psychedelic backgrounds.
 A decade and a half later, it would receive renewed play on MTV.